json420/degu/doc/tutorial.rst

 b'All your base are belong to us'

 For one last bit of fancy, you can likewise use an arbitrary iterable to generate your HTTP client request body.

-Let's define a Python generator to be used with chunked-transfer encoding:
+So let's define a third silly Python generator to be used for a chunk-encoded client request body:

 >>> def chunked_request_body():
 ...     yield (b'All',        None)